Filtering Discomforting Recommendations with Large Language Models: Evaluation

 To understand the reasons behind the inferior performance of other baselines, we conducted an analysis as follows: \textit{A} fails to incorporate user-specific data, leading to essentially random predictions; \textit{B} lacks a summary of features, and the LLMs struggle to deliver precise predictions based solely on raw content; \textit{C} omits a summary of unclicked features, which prevents LLMs from fully modeling user preferences; \textit{D} fails to perceive content in a personalized manner, leading to an inability to capture truly important features. \textbf{Our findings indicate that simply providing LLMs with extensive input is insufficient; instead, carefully curated and personalized inputs are essential for optimal performance.}

 The profiles constructed by several ablation baselines require sufficiently powerful LLMs to achieve better performance, leading commercial models to outperform open-source LLMs on these baseline methods.
 However, \textbf{our construction method reduces task complexity by streamlining the reasoning process through a well-constructed preference profile}.
-This enhancement enables open-source models to match or even surpass the performance of certain commercial models.
+This enhancement enables open-source models, e.g., Phi-3, to match or even surpass the performance of certain commercial models, e.g., GPT-4o-mini.